 The other option for medical equipment leasing is lease-to-own agreements.
 These pacts are like regular leases but give you the chance to buy the equipment before the lease is over.

-Leasing to own can work if you’re unsure whether you want to commit long-term or need lower payments until you begin to make more money.
+Leasing to own can work if you’re unsure whether you want to commit long-term.
+This type of medical equipment finance option could also be beneficial if you need to lower payments until you begin to make more money.

 Types of Medical Equipment Loans